FJ-Rodriguez-Lozano/Labeled-Crack-Dataset/README.md

   * The source of the images to make the labes were based on the available images in https://github.com/fyangneil/pavement-crack-detection/blob/master/README.md
   * The original images of the datasets can be found in the author’s respective work:
     * *Q. Zou, Y. Cao, Q. Li, Q. Mao, and S. Wang, “CrackTree: Automatic crack detection from pavement images,” Pattern Recognition Letters, vol. 33, no. 3, pp. 227–238, Feb.
 2012.*

+The datasets folder contains the datasets in ".csv" for each of the data dimensionality reduction methods used in the five datasets used in our work.

 ## Data availability
 The content of this repository is no related to the availability of the data of the works of other authors or the possible modifications that they could make.